 The College Women’s Association of Japan (CWAJ) is a not-for-profit volunteer organization made up of Japanese and non-Japanese women with common interests and goals.

 Since its inception in 1949, women have worked together to further the primary mission of CWAJ, the provision of scholarships.
 Members, who come from 25 nations, are paired in a unique Co-Chair system that partners Japanese and non-Japanese women to head each working committee.
 This system allows for friendships to form as women experience fun and satisfaction working toward a common goal.

 A dynamic, progressive organization, the College Women’s Association of Japan promotes education and fosters multicultural friendships.
 Through meaningful volunteer activities, we empower and inspire each other to create a sustainable and positive impact on our communities.

 To provide our Members with:

 CWAJ’s primary mission is the provision of Scholarships for women wanting to further their studies both in Japan and overseas.
 Other scholarships are open to both men and women: those for visually impaired students and for Fukushima nursing students.
 These scholarships are funded by donations and by the proceeds from the CWAJ Print Show, an annual exhibition and sale of Japanese contemporary prints which was organized for the first time in 1956.
 Over the past five decades, more than 800 women from 35 countries have received CWAJ funds to study outside their home countries.

-Please click here for more Scholarship information.
+CWAJ members have access to a wide variety of programs through the Cultural Programs and the monthly General Meetings.
 The Special Interest Groups also offer various activities for members where we can develop and nurture friendship.